tmcybers/Latest-Cyber-News/README.md

 # Main Concept

-* To be able to run a script from anywhere on Linux, it is recommended that you move it to one of the paths found in the $PATH environment variable.
+* To be able to run a script from anywhere on Linux, it is recommended that you move it to one of the paths found in the `$PATH` environment variable.

-* The $PATH environment variable contains a list of paths that the system will search for executables when a command is typed in the terminal.
-So if you put your script in one of the paths listed in $PATH, you can run it from anywhere.
+* The `$PATH` environment variable contains a list of paths that the system will search for executables when a command is typed in the terminal.
+So if you put your script in one of the paths listed in `$PATH`, you can run it from anywhere.

 **The most common paths found in $PATH are:**
 ```